konsumer/image/README.md

 - I need to clean up & normalize the data, and get more info about every format.
 - Make a top-level `DataView` and use it for everything (similar to Buffer, no buffer utils needed.)
 See jpeg for example.
 - Also get mime, url, and filesize (on URLS)
-- Would a single functon be simpler?
-Use `infoFetch` for string (url, with fallback to `infoFetchNoCors` in browser) and `info` for array-likes

 ## Thanks